WELCOME TO CLIMB MOUNT KILIMANJARO!

-These are the SIX questions we get asked most often about trekking on Africa’s Highest Mountain – and our answers to them!
+These are the questions I get asked most often about climbing Kilimanjaro – and my answers to them!

-1. So how difficult is it to climb Kilimanjaro?
+1. So how difficult is it to climb Mount Kilimanjaro?

 Indeed, given the number of paraplegics and those in wheelchairs, even that skill is not essential.
 Blind climbers have felt their way to the top and amputee victims have hobbled and crawled up to the top.